aurelia-ui-toolkits/kendo-ui-sdk-installation/installation/installing kendo/advanced/pro/jspm/downloaded_zip.md

     }
     ```

-  **Note:** you may have to update the version of Kendo when adding these mappings.
   **Note:** old versions of Kendo require a jquery.min map that is the equivalent of the jquery map: "jquery.min": "github:components/jquery@2.1.4"

 5. Install the aurelia-kendoui-bridge and the css plugin